- Litigation Academy "Mediation Skills Program"

 The Fellows are sponsored by Rhode Island Sea Grant, located at the University of Rhode Island, and part of NOAA's National Sea Grant College Program, which promotes the conservation and sustainable development of marine resources for the public benefit.

-Since 2006, seven RWU Law students have been selected as Fellows:
+The following RWU Law students have been selected as Fellows:

 Kathleen Haber '10, a 2011 Fellow, worked with the National Oceanic and Atmospheric Administration's Coastal and Marine Spatial Planning Program.